Jakz/retro8/README.md

 ## Implementation

 The emulator is written in C++11 and embeds Lua source code (to allow extensions to the language that PICO-8 has).
-It currently requires SDL2 but a SDL1.2 will be made too.
+It currently requires SDL2 but a SDL1.2 backend will be made too.

 ## Status